alkihis/twitter-api-v2-user-oauth2-flow-example/README.md

 Navigate to `http://localhost:5000` to test **callback-based flow**.

-Navigate to `http://localhost:5000/pin-flow` to test **PIN-based flow**.

 ## How it works

 ### Callback flow

 1) It generate a authentification link (`routes/callback.ts`, `router.get('/')`) that renders into `views/index.ejs`.
 2) User clicks link, and is redirected to `routes/callback.ts`, `router.get('/callback')` route.
-3) Route use stored tokens into session to generate definitive access token, then renders `views/callback.ejs` with access tokens data.
+3) Route use stored tokens into session to generate definitive access token, then renders `views/callback.ejs` with access token data.

-### PIN flow

-1) It generate a authentification link (`routes/pin.ts`, `router.get('/pin-flow')`) that renders into `views/index.ejs`.
-2) User clicks link, opening the auth invite in a new tab, that shows a PIN code when acceptation is made.
-3) User enter PIN manually into appeared input, then triggers `routes/pin.ts`, `router.get('/validate-pin')` route on button click.
-Information about login is printed on screen.